How to Use Home Equity to Invest in Australia

 3. How much equity do I need to invest in property?

-Typically, you’ll need a 20% deposit to avoid Lenders Mortgage Insurance (LMI).
-Your usable equity determines how much you can borrow for the property.
+Typically, you need a deposit of 20% to avoid paying Lenders Mortgage Insurance (LMI).
+Your usable equity will determine how much you can borrow for the property.

 5. What's the difference between equity release and refinance?

-Equity release accesses available equity via a top-up or line of credit, while refinancing replaces your current mortgage to access more funds or a lower rate.
+Equity release allows you to access the equity in your home through a top-up or line of credit, while refinancing involves changing your current mortgage to access more funds or lower rates.

 Conclusion